katat/vbot/README.md

 In addition to the screenshots, it prints out the testings reports at the end of the tests, showing which tests passed or failed with a mismatch percentage compared with the baseline.

-Often, there are needs to watch the tests in action in a real browser.
+Often, there are needs to watch the tests in action in a  browser.
 The command line tool provides a debug mode to see the tests in action

 ```bash
 vbot -f=test.json -d